Australian Securities Exchange: Timeline of significant events

 1984: Sydney Stock Exchange closed due to heavy rain and flooding on 9 November 1984 with 70 millimetres of rain falling in one half-hour.
 All trading on the floor of the Sydney Exchange was suspended throughout Friday.
 Damage totaled $2 million and repairs took more than six months, with new carpet laid and cables and computers replaced.

 Stockbrokers who had taken advantage of joint access were able to trade on the Melbourne Stock Exchange.
 And, with the Sydney trading floor closed by floodwaters, the Melbourne Exchange enjoyed its busiest trading day for the year.
-After that episode a back-up site was established out side the Sydney CBD.
+After that episode a back-up site was established outside the Sydney CBD.

 1987: The Australian Stock Exchange Limited (ASX) was formed on 1 April 1987, through incorporation under legislation of the Australian Parliament.
 The formation of the national stock exchange involved the amalgamation of the six independent stock exchanges that had operated in the states' capital cities.

 Launch of the Stock Exchange Automated Trading System (SEATS).
 It was a far cry from the original system which dated back over 100 years.
 During that time there had been three different forms of trading on the Australian stock exchanges.
 The earliest was the auction-based call system, which saw a stock exchange employee (the caller) call the name of each listed security in turn while members bid, offered, sold or bought the stock at each call.
 This system proved inadequate to handle the increased volume of trading during the mining booms.
 It was replaced by the 'post' system in the early 1960s, which involved stocks being quoted on 'posts' or 'boards'.
 'Chalkies' were employed by the Stock Exchange and it was their function to record in chalk the bids and offers of the operators (employees of stockbrokers) and the sales made.
 This system stayed in place until 1987.

 1990: A warrants market was established.

 1993: Fixed-interest securities were added (see Interest rate market below).
 Also in 1993, the FAST system of accelerated settlement was established, and the following year the CHESS system (see Settlement below) was introduced, superseding FAST.

 1994: The Sydney Futures Exchange announced trading in futures over individual ASX stocks.
 The ASX responded with the Low Exercise Price Option or LEPO (see below).
 The SFE went to court, claiming that LEPOs were futures and therefore that the ASX could not offer them.
 The court held they were options and so LEPOs were introduced in 1995.